-Lots of time spent sitting may increase a woman’s odds for cancer, but it does not seem to have a similar effect on men, a new study suggests.
+Lots of time spent sitting may increase a woman’s odds of cancer, but it does not seem to have a similar effect on men, a new study suggests.

 “Longer leisure time spent sitting was associated with a higher risk of total cancer risk in women, and specifically with multiple myeloma, breast and ovarian cancers.
 But sitting time was not associated with cancer risk in men,” concluded a team led by Dr. Alpa Patel, who directs the Cancer Prevention Study-3 at the American Cancer Society.

-One doctor said the message from the study is clear.
+One doctor says the message from the study is clear.

 Reported recently in the journal Cancer Epidemiology, Biomarkers & Prevention, the study tracked outcomes for more than 146,000 men and women who were cancer-free at the start of the study and then followed from 1992 to 2009.
 During that time, nearly 31,000 of the participants developed cancer.

 More time spent sitting during leisure time was associated with a 10 percent overall higher risk of cancer in women, after the researchers adjusted for factors such as physical activity levels and weight.
 There was no such link found in men, however.

 Among women, specific cancers associated with high levels of sitting during leisure time were blood cancer multiple myeloma, invasive breast cancer, and ovarian cancer.